seyerjo/fa2trakt/docs/usage_guide.md

   - Try reloading the FilmAffinity page (Ctrl+R or Cmd+R).
   - Try restarting Chrome.
 - **Button Click Does Nothing or Shows Error?**
-  - Check your internet connection, as opening the Trakt.tv tab requires it.
+  - Check your internet connection, as opening the Trakt tab requires it.
   - Rarely, FilmAffinity might change its website structure, which could temporarily break the extension's ability to find the title.
 If the problem persists, consider reporting an issue (if a reporting mechanism is available).
   - An alert message might pop up indicating an error (e.g., "Could not open Trakt URL").
 This usually points to an issue with the browser's ability to open a new tab at that moment.